Information-acquiring von Neumann architecture of a computer: A theoretical design: State-Reduction Mechanism

 \subsection{The physical model}

 In this subsection, we detail the physical model of a pin, in which the state-reduction mechanism explained above \cite{EPL3,IJQI} is to be examined.

 For the state-reduction mechanism in a pin, the most important fact is that the BEC is {\it not only massive but also electrically charged} \cite{JY}.
-Here, the BEC consists of evanescent (tunneling) photons generated by the Anderson--Higgs mechanism \cite{GDMV1,GDMV2} in the surface region of the pin \cite{JY,JPY}.
-For its macroscopic radius $\approx25$ [$\mu$m] at temperature $\approx300$ [K], see Ref. \cite{GDMV2}.
+Here, the BEC consists of evanescent (tunneling) photons generated by the Anderson--Higgs mechanism \cite{GDMV1,GDMV2} in the surface region of the pin \cite{JY,JPY}.\footnote{This BEC shows no superfluidity or superconductivity because it is a charged ideal Bose gas.
+This charged gas is stably confined due to the Anderson--Higgs mechanism; therefore, it requires no background charges.} For its macroscopic radius $\approx25$ [$\mu$m] at temperature $\approx300$ [K], see Ref. \cite{GDMV2}.
 In the Anderson--Higgs mechanism, the Goldstone boson is an {\it electric dipole phonon} in bound water molecules, which are electric dipoles in a resonant system with macroscopic {\it dynamical} order, in the surface region \cite{JY,JPY}.
-Here, the {\it resonant system} refers to a two-lowest-rotational-level system of water molecules and the radiation field which interact with each other resonantly.
+Here, the {\it resonant system} refers to a two-lowest-rotational-level system of water molecules and the radiation field, which interact with each other resonantly.
 The spatial translational degrees of freedom of a {\it bound water molecule} are suppressed and thus its position is approximately fixed in the resonant system \cite{JY,JPY}.
-Owing to the non-vanishing effective electric charge $e^\ast$ of the condensed boson, this BEC can be manipulated electrically.
+Owing to the non-vanishing effective electric charge $e^\ast$ of the condensed boson, this BEC can be manipulated electrically: for details, see footnote 2.